 What that means is that medical marijuana in Florida just went in a big circle back to the people who have controlled the program from the beginning.
 They have no intention on expanding the program to include new ailments, nor do they want to increase availability of medical marijuana.
 The DOH has until July to craft new regulations, however many are already speculating that the new rules will be more restrictive than they currently are.
 At the moment you can only get medical marijuana in Florida if you are in a wheelchair or dying, and the DOH is quite content with this.
 Insiders are already foreshadowing a fierce legal battle over the failure of the congress to come together on the issue.

 Lawyers and other cannabis activists are calling for a special session of congress to address the failure to pass a bill, but whether or not they will listen is anyone's guess.
 Florida has always been a conflicted state, where the young go to enjoy the beaches and nightlife while old conservatives go there to die.
 The voting population is nearly equally split, however, they weren't split on marijuana.
 Unfortunately, the will of the people doesn't seem to mean much anymore.
-You can expect the backers of medical marijuana in the state to not stay silent on this one.Posted: Thursday, May 11th, 4:17am a year ago
+You can expect the backers of medical marijuana in the state to not stay silent on this one.Posted: Thursday, May 11th, 4:17am 2 years ago

 Cory Hughes is a former police officer turned cannabis cultivator and writer.
 After years of being on the wrong side of the law, Cory decided to hang up his badge and gun and move into an industry that truly has the potential of bringing people together.
 He has been an active part of the Colorado cannabis culture and has worked as a horticulturist in dozens of licensed grow operations.
 Cory now looks to share his knowledge of cultivation and horticulture with the world.